Hanjia Lyu

 • Timothy Dye, Lisette Alcántara, Hanjia Lyu, Shazia Siddiqi, Saloni Sharma, Eva Pressman, and Jiebo Luo, “Oppression, COVID Vaccination, and Vaccine Sentiments in a Global Sample,” Annals of Epidemiology (ACE Abstracts), 2022.

-• Kevin C. Kapcio, Hanjia Lyu, Kyle C. Purrman, Christian G. Peyre, Jiebo Luo, Carolyn E. Jones, and Michal J. Lada, “Applying Machine Learning to Predict Esophageal Cancer Recurrence After Esophagectomy,” Supplemental Issue of Journal of the American College of Surgeons, ACS Clinical Congress, San Diego, California, October 2022.
+• Kevin C. Kapcio, Hanjia Lyu, Kyle C. Purrman, Christian G. Peyre, and Jiebo Luo, Carolyn E. Jones, and Michal J. Lada, “Applying Machine Learning to Predict Esophageal Cancer Recurrence After Esophagectomy,” Supplemental Issue of Journal of the American College of Surgeons, ACS Clinical Congress, San Diego, CA, October 2022.

-• Arsal Imtiaz, Danish Khan, Hanjia Lyu, and Jiebo Luo, “Taking sides: Public Opinion over the Israel-Palestine Conflict in 2021,” International Workshop on Social Sensing (SocialSens): Special Edition on Belief Dynamics, AAAI International Conference on Web and Social Media (ICWSM), Atlanta, Georgia and online, June 2022.
+• Arsal Imtiaz, Danish Khan, Hanjia Lyu, and Jiebo Luo, “Taking sides: Public Opinion over the Israel-Palestine Conflict in 2021,” International Workshop on Social Sensing (SocialSens): Special Edition on Belief Dynamics, AAAI International Conference on Web and Social Media (ICWSM), Atlanta, GA and online, June 2022.
+[PDF]

-• Yichi Qian, Qiyi Shan, Hanjia Lyu, and Jiebo Luo, “Look behind the Censorship: Reposting-User Characterization and Muted-Topic Restoration,” International Workshop on Social Sensing (SocialSens): Special Edition on Belief Dynamics, AAAI International Conference on Web and Social Media (ICWSM), Atlanta, Georgia and online, June 2022.
+• Yichi Qian, Qiyi Shan, Hanjia Lyu, and Jiebo Luo, “Look behind the Censorship: Reposting-User Characterization and Muted-Topic Restoration,” International Workshop on Social Sensing (SocialSens): Special Edition on Belief Dynamics, AAAI International Conference on Web and Social Media (ICWSM), Atlanta, GA and online, June 2022.
+[PDF]

 2021

-• Hanjia Lyu, Yangxin Fan, Ziyu Xiong, Mayya Komisarchik, and Jiebo Luo, “Understanding Public Opinion toward the #StopAsianHate Movement and the Relation with Racially Motivated Hate Crimes in the US,” IEEE Transactions on Computational Social Systems, 2021.
+• Hanjia Lyu, Yangxin Fan, Ziyu Xiong, Mayya Komisarchik, and Jiebo Luo, “Understanding Public Opinion toward the #StopAsianHate Movement and the Relation with Racially Motivated Hate Crimes in the US,” IEEE Transactions on Computational Social Systems (TCSS), 2021.
+[PDF]

 2020